 So the northern entryway of Beth Alpha synagogue features two dedicatory inscriptions in Aramaic and Greek.
 Although partially destroyed, the Aramaic inscription indicates that the synagogue was built during the reign of the Byzantine Emperor Justinus; probably Justin I (518–527 CE); and was funded by communal donations.
 The Greek inscription thanks artisans “Marianos and his son Hanina”; who were also listed as the artisans of the nearby Beth Shean synagogue.
-The inscriptions are flanked on either side by a lion and a buffalo; who serve as the Beth Alpha Synagogue symbolic guardians.
+The inscriptions are flanked on either side by a lion and a buffalo, who serve as the Beth Alpha Synagogue’s symbolic guardians.

 The Beth Alpha Synagogue Mosaic

 The northern panel depicts the “Binding of Isaac” (Genesis 22: 1–18).
 To the right, Abraham is depicted dangling Isaac over the fiery altar as he raises his hand to perform the sacrifice.
-In the center, God, symbolized by the small fire-encircled hand appearing in the upper center; instructs Abraham to sacrifice a nearby ram instead of Isaac.
+In the center, God, symbolized by the small fire-encircled hand appearing in the upper center, instructs Abraham to sacrifice a nearby ram instead of Isaac.

 Also, the iconographic significance of the “Binding of Isaac” is unclear.
 In fact, there is a wide variety of opinions, with some scholars seeing this narrative as an affirmation of God’s mercy, others as symbolic of his continuing covenant with Israel, and others as embodying the rabbinic notion of “zechut avot” or the merit of the fathers.
-In contemporaneous Christian church art, where the “Binding of Isaac” was also a popular theme; the narrative was seen as a typological pre-figuration for the crucifixion.
+In contemporary Christian church art, where the “Binding of Isaac” was also a popular theme; the narrative was seen as a typological pre-figuration for the crucifixion.

 Central Panel — Zodiac Wheel

 Also, female busts symbolizing the four seasons appear in the four corners immediately outside the Beth Alpha Synagogue’s zodiac.
-In the center, Helios appears with his signature Greco-Roman iconographic elements such as the fiery crown of rays adorning his head and the highly stylized quadriga or four-horse-drawn chariot.
+In the center, Helios appears with his signature Greco-Roman iconographic elements, such as the fiery crown of rays adorning his head and the highly stylized quadriga or four-horse-drawn chariot.
 The background is decorated with a crescent-shaped moon and stars.
 As in the “Binding of Isaac” panel, the zodiac symbols and seasonal busts are labeled with their corresponding Hebrew names.

-While others see it as representing the existence of a “non-Rabbinic” or a mystical and Hellenized form of Judaism that embraced the astral religion of Greco-Roman culture.
-In other words, it may be that the Jews living in the area in those days felt quite comfortable with their Jewish identity on one hand while embracing foreign elements from other cultures at the same time.
-I guess the best example is those orthodox kids that run along the streets of Brooklyn and on their head, rests a New York Knicks Yamaka.
+While others see it as representing the existence of a “non-Rabbinic” or a mystical and Hellenized form of Judaism that embraced the astral religion of Greco-Roman culture, in other words, it may be that the Jews living in the area in those days felt quite comfortable with their Jewish identity on one hand while embracing foreign elements from other cultures at the same time.
+I guess the best example is those orthodox kids that run along the streets of Brooklyn, and on their head rests a New York Knicks Yamaka.